Michael Tritter: Creation and casting

-The Tritter character was created as someone to go "toe-to-toe" with House.
+Tritter was created as someone to go "toe-to-toe" with House.
 The producers envisioned a character with an inner strength, intelligence, and single-mindedness to match that of House.
 In 2006, House creator David Shore contacted actor David Morse, with whom he had previously worked on Hack, for a guest-starring episode arc on the show.
 According to Ellen Gray of the Philadelphia Daily News, Morse's earlier portrayals of "scary" cops (in 16 Blocks and Hack) helped him clinch the role.

 Morse was unfamiliar with the show.
 After watching several House episodes, he was surprised that the show had a strong audience with "[such] a total jerk" as the lead character.
 It was not until Morse told a few long-time friends about the job offer that their enthusiastic reaction convinced him to take the role.
 Katie Jacobs, executive producer of House, was impressed by Morse's performance.
 In a 2006 TV Guide interview, Morse said that, although he discussed the possibility with House writers, it would be "practically impossible" to get the character to return in any later seasons.